SOliv1/ms-cook-corner/README.md

 * A name
 * A list of ingredients
 * A method/list of preparation instructions
 * Any other attributes necessary (the number of attributes does not need to be complex, since * * creating a new form element is   just about copying and pasting others I create).
 * List of recipes page **(‘Read’)*
 * This page that displays the recipes in the database. (suggest this be on home page*).
 * Edit a recipe page *(‘Update’)*
 * A page to edit an existing recipe.
-This looks exactly the same as the add recipe page, except   this time, the form is pre-populated with values belonging to the recipe being edited.
+This looks exactly the same as the add recipe page, except   this time, the form is pre-  	   populated with values belonging to the recipe being edited.

 Each recipe listed on the home page has an edit button that links to this page.
 Delete link for each recipe *(‘Delete’)*